samiksha23799/Assignment_ExitTest/ReadMe.md

 ### REPORTS FOLDER

-Generate the extent reports for all the test cases along with the screenshots if test gets failed
+Generate the extent reports for all the test cases.

 ### LOG FOLDER